I got a traffic ticket on Sunday.

 It was an ugly exclamation point at the end of an exhausting weekend.
 My wife had been in Calgary for a seminar and I had been going nonstop from about Friday noon until Sunday evening.
 Volleyball tournaments, swim meets, soccer games, piano recitals, a communion service, church meetings, kids’ social gatherings… It just seemed to go on and on.
 There was just one thing left to do on a late Sunday afternoon before an enjoyable evening with friends beckoned, and that was to drop my son off so that he could get a ride to soccer practice.
 We stopped at the place where he was to be picked up.
 I then proceeded to make a U-turn to head off for supper.
 And then, the ominous red and blue lights in my mirror.

 A very nice man in a blue uniform approached my window.
 Was I aware that I had just performed an illegal U-turn?
 Yes, yes I was aware.
 Was I also aware that I had parked illegally before perfuming said illegal U-turn?
 Again, very aware.
 I attempted a half-hearted excuse—I was just driving a few blocks to drop my son off for soccer and running a bit late.
 He nodded sympathetically.
 Could he see my driver’s license and registration please?
-It then dawned on me that I did not have my wallet with me—and that failing to have your driver’s license with you in the vehicle is an offense punishable by fines of over $200 in Alberta.
+It then dawned on me that I did not have my wallet with me—and that failing to have your driver’s license with you in the vehicle is an offence punishable by fines of over $200 in Alberta.
 My heart sank even further (as if that were possible!).
 A hat trick of transgressions.
 My misery was complete.

 I’ve been thinking about this experience for the last few days.
-Maybe it’s because recent conversations on the blog have centered on themes of hell, judgment, justice, etc. I’ve been thinking, specifically, about being on the wrong end of “justice.”
+Maybe it’s because recent conversations on the blog have centred on themes of hell, judgment, justice, etc. I’ve been thinking, specifically, about being on the wrong end of “justice.”
 On one level, the whole thing was absolutely absurd.
 I endangered precisely nobody with my illegal activities.
 I parked on the wrong side of a road for a five-minute drop-off; I did a U-turn on a wide street with zero traffic.
 There wasn’t a human being within 200 metres of either of my transgressions.
 I didn’t speed or blow through a stop sign or anything like that.
 But I broke the law and breaking the law means you pay the penalty.

 It’s interesting that justice is often thought to be much more important and necessary when it is to be applied to people who are, well, not me.
 Justice is important for others—for bad people, for people who don’t believe the right things or do the right things or whatever.
 But it’s funny how flexible justice can be when I am thinking about myself.
 I may have done this or that wrong… technically.
-But there were extenuating circumstances… There are always extenuating circumstances.
+But there were extenuating circumstances.
+There are always extenuating circumstances.
 I was late.
 I was tired.
 It had been a long weekend.
 I missed my wife.
 I was hungry.
 I didn’t hurt anybody.
 I wasn’t behaving dangerously.
 I had a valid drivers license just a few blocks away (and would be desperately happy to be given the chance to go and get it!).
 It simply was not fair that I would be forced to pay a fine.
 I know what the law says, but surely there’s a bit of wiggle room, right?
 I don’t deserve this.

 The Greek word that is often translated into English as “sin” is ἁμαρτία (hamartia) and means “to miss the mark.”
 As reticent as I was (and still am, to an extent) to admit it, my driving behaviour on Sunday missed the mark of safe, responsible, driving.
 I knew what I was supposed to do.
 I knew what the law said and why.
 I know that laws about U-turns and parking and drivers licenses exist for the safety of many, for the greater good.
 I just chose to ignore the law for the sake of my own convenience.
 I had nobody to blame but myself.
 I missed the mark.